sofiawallq/restaurant-sakura/README.md

 Images are hosted in the projects static directory for this project, but in the future I want to work Cloudinary.

 ## Manual testing

-The manual testing consisted of not only the things listed below, but they also meant asking everybody I know to test the website and all its functions such as filling out the Contact form, Booking a table via the form, register for an account and then login to see their reservations - and of course try to update or delete a reservation.
+The manual testing consisted of not only the things listed below, but the testing also meant asking everybody I know to test the website and all its functions - such as filling out the Contact form, Booking a table via the form, register for an account and then login to see their reservations - and of course try to update/edit or delete a reservation.
+All while I checked the admin panel for real-time action.

 ### Responsivness